IBM/scheduler-library/README.md

 ### Targets

 The standard ```make``` of the scheduler-library code will produce two executables:
- - `test-scheduler.exe`: corresponds to the trace-driven `mini-era` executable.
+ - `test-scheduler*`: corresponds to the trace-driven `mini-era` executable.
- - `test-scheduler-sim.exe`: corresponds to the simulation version of `mini-era` (where the inputs are derived by simulation of arrival events, guided by thresholds and random number selection).
+ - `sim-test-scheduler*`: corresponds to the simulation version of `mini-era` (where the inputs are derived by simulation of arrival events, guided by thresholds and random number selection).
 For more details on the simulation versus trae-driven `mini-era` programs, please see the documentation in the mini-era github repository.

 ### Configuration